 - Timeliness: Treatment sessions end at the 50-minute mark, not on the hour.
-Please be aware of time, because we need a few minutes to debrief and to clean out the room prior to the next session. - Logging Sessions: It is mandatory that you log the session in the main chart and working file immediately every time you see the client.
+Please be aware of the time, because we need a few minutes to debrief and to clean out the room prior to the next session. - Logging Sessions: It is mandatory that you log the session in Clinic Note every time you see the client by clicking on the related attendance type preloaded into Clinic Note.
 This is for insurance reimbursement purposes.
-You must write the date, time, and general focus (example: 06/06/17: 1 hour Tx session 9- 10 AM).
-Please keep documentation in the working file in case another clinician needs to access the information.
-A file check will occur during your midterm evaluation to ensure HIPAA/NOPP/permission to email forms are up-to-date and all logs/billing sheets are accounted for across the main and working files. - Dx Test Forms: Please keep in the working file until the Clinical Supervisor has checked the scoring.
-After that, transfer the protocol (no photocopies) with the clinical supervisor's initials to the main file (section 4).
+A file check will occur during your midterm evaluation to ensure HIPAA/NOPP/permission to email forms are up-to-date and all logs/billing sheets are accounted for in Clinic Note. - Dx Test Forms: Please keep in the working file until the Clinical Supervisor has checked the scoring.
 The protocol must be in pen.
 You and your Dx team partner need to double, and triple check all standardized test scores-- accuracy is part of your clinical grade.
+After the protocol is checked and initialized by the supervisor, the test protocol will be scanned and stored in Clinic Note.